1. Key Characteristics

 Smooth coats can be wiped down with a moistened towel.

 HIGH: There are several health problems to consider with this breed:

 - Spinal disc problems/paralysis

 - Urinary tract problems

 - Mast cell tumors

 5. Where to Adopt One?

 Dachshunds end up in shelters and rescues every day.
-The breed is one of the most popular dogs, but many people get their dachshund based on popularity or looks without considering the breed’s specific needs.
+Many people get their Dachshund based on popularity or looks without considering the breed’s specific needs.